awslabs/multi-az-workshop/content/lab-2/index.en.md

 ![wild-rydes-original-architecture](/static/wild-rydes-original-architecture.png)

 You can see that in our APIs, the Application Load Balancer is using cross-zone load balancing.
-This means each load balancer node distributes traffic across the registered targets in all registered Availability Zones.
+This means each load balancer node distributes traffic across the registered targets in all Availability Zones.
 When cross-zone load balancing is off, each load balancer node distributes traffic only across the registered targets in its Availability Zone.
-There are tradeoffs to consider when disabling cross-zone load balancing (described in [How Elastic Load Balancing works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html)), but for our service, we're choosing the smaller, predictable scope of impact offered by AZI.
+There are tradeoffs to consider when disabling cross-zone load balancing (described in [How Elastic Load Balancing works](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html)), but for our service, we're choosing to have cross-zone disabled.
+This helps prevent failures originating from targets say in AZ2 from being observed when the request is processed by the ALB node in AZ1.

 Additionally, you can see that the pods running on EKS can talk to pods in other AZs.
 We will also update the architecture to keep their traffic within the same AZ.